go-gandi/terraform-provider-gandi/README.md

 ## Using the provider

 This example partly mimics the steps of [the official LiveDNS documentation example](http://doc.livedns.gandi.net/#quick-example), using the parts that have been implemented as Terraform resources.
-Note: sharing_id is optional.
-It is used e.g. when the API key is registered to a user, where the domain you want to manage is not registered with that user (but the user does have rights on that zone/organization).

 ```terraform
 terraform {